Swing Bed Program Can Help!

 Sabetha Community Hospital's Swing Bed Program consists of five local physicians on staff.
 Registered nurses and Licensed Practical nurses are there to provide care 24/7.
 A Social worker, physical therapists, occupational therapist and speech therapists are on staff to provide any services that are needed.
 The patient also has access to in-house lab, x-ray and clergy.
 Some of the other services while in the Swing Bed Program include a Registered Pharmacist, and patient lift system for patient comfort and safety, family and friend meals, daily activities and Dialysis nearby, with transportation provided.
 Upon discharge, the patient will also have access to Home Health and Hospice.

-For more information or to ask questions, please call (785) 284-2121 and ask to speak to Wendy Menold, BSN, RN, Director of Swing Bed Services at Sabetha Community Hospital or Jean Ann Holland, LBSW, Social Service Director at Sabetha Community Hospital.
+For more information or to ask questions, please call (785) 284-2121 and ask to speak to Chris Horn, BSN, RN, Director of Swing Bed Services at Sabetha Community Hospital or Jean Ann Holland, LBSW, Social Service Director at Sabetha Community Hospital.
 Remember, there is no place like home to heal.